bacoords/cb-custom-modules/readme.txt

 = For the scout module, how do I make the page scroll to another part of the page? =

 1. Find the row or element you want to scroll to, find the Advanced Settings tab, give that element a unique id such as *gallery*.
-1. When you add your link to the module, the link field will be *#gallery*.
+1. When you add your link to the module, the link field would need to be *#gallery*.
 The plugins do the rest.

 The Beaver Builder team also has a great [breakdown](https://www.wpbeaverbuilder.com/knowledge-base/smooth-scrolling-buttons-icons-and-links/) of this technique with screenshots.